ProgNovel/prognovel-contents/novels/yashura-legacy/synopsis.md

 Yashura Legacy is a translated Indonesian novel which previously been published under different title.
 It's being rebooted as a material to explore the new format ProgNovel aims to explore.

-This novel is purely a demo.
-It hasn't yet completed, edited, and proofread, most likely will go through changes in the future.
+_This novel is purely a demo for ProgNovel alpha version.
+It hasn't yet completed, edited, and proofread, most likely will go through changes in the future._